At a glance

 Know your child’s strengths and weaknesses.

-visit schools in person.
+It’s important to visit schools in person.
 Observe all the teachers who might work with your child.
-You should be able pop in and out of several classrooms in a 30-minute visit and see each teacher in action.
-Here are some things to watch for:
+You should be able to pop in and out of several classrooms in a 30-minute visit and see each teacher in action.
+Here are some things to look for:

-How does she redirect kids?
-If a child is losing control, does she gently lead him to another area?
+- How does the teacher redirect kids?
+If a child is losing control, does the teacher gently lead the child to another area?
 That’s a better response than yelling or giving a time-out.

-How does the teacher praise the kids?
-Specific praise (“I like how Johnny picked up the blocks and put them away”) is better than general praise (“Johnny is helpful today!”).
+- How does the teacher praise the kids?
+Specific praise (“I like how Sophie picked up the blocks and put them away”) is better than general praise (“Sophie is helpful today!”).

-What does she do when kids are overstimulated?
-Does she lead them to a quieter, less busy area?
+- What does the teacher do when kids are overstimulated?
+Does the teacher lead them to a quieter area?

-Does the teacher encourage self-expression and language development?
-For instance, does she read a book aloud and ask the class questions about the characters or story?
+- Does the teacher encourage self-expression and language development?
+For instance, are they reading a book aloud and then asking the class questions about the characters or the story?

-Does she seem to enjoy what she’s doing, and is she engaging with the students in a positive way?
+- Does the teacher seem to enjoy working with children?
+Is the teacher engaging with the students in a positive way?

-If there is an aide in the room, do they work well together in an organized way?
+- If there is an aide or assistant teacher in the room, do they work well together as a team and in an organized way?

-In general, kids with learning and thinking differences do better with a lot of structure.
-In preschool, this means that the day unfolds in a particular order.
-An example: First there’s free play, followed by circle time, a classroom activity, outside time, then back inside for a final wrap up.
-Of course, you may think this is too much structure for your child.
-If this is the case, you might look for a program with more free play and fewer routines and teacher-guided activities.
+In general, kids who learn and think differently do better with a lot of structure and routine.
+In preschool, this means that each day unfolds in a particular order.
+An example: First there’s free play, then circle time, a classroom activity, outside time, lunch, read aloud, then back inside for a final wrap up.
+Of course, you may think this is too much of a schedule or structure for your child.
+You can look for a program with more free play and fewer routines and teacher-guided activities.

 Talk to the program director.

-The director’s willingness to meet with you and let you observe teachers is important.
+The director’s ability to meet with you and let you observe teachers is very important.
 It gives you an idea of how much access you’ll have during the year to discuss your concerns.
-Ask if teachers are prepared to look for kids who may have learning and thinking differences and what they do if they suspect a problem.
-A great answer might include: “We provide extra skills practice in school and strategies to try with your child at home.”
+Ask if teachers are prepared to look for kids who may learn and think differently.
+What do they if they suspect any issues?
+A great answer might be: “We provide extra skills practice in school and strategies to try with your child at home.”